In the last post, I introduced the idea of building a financial team.

 The team you need at 25 is not the team you need at 45.
 That's completely normal.

-building credit, buying a first home, learning how to invest, and getting a basic financial plan in place.
+Early on, the focus is usually: building credit, buying a first home, learning how to invest, getting a basic financial plan in place.

 Let your team actually work together